stac-utils/stac-layer/README.md

 The higher the value the more debugging messages will be logged to the console. `0` to disable logging.

-### map
-> Leaflet map (default: undefined)

-Provide the Leaflet map object to add the layer to.
-Provising a map also fits the bounds automatically to the bounding box / geometry of the given data.
-This is a faster alternative to do the same steps yourself because it can start before the imagery is loaded.

 ### resolution
 > integer (default: 32)